 Here are some campus wireless network trends that your college or university can start planning for right now.

-Growing User Expectations
+1. Growing User Expectations

-Within the Higher-Ed industry it’s becoming common knowledge that the quality of your Wi-Fi can directly impact your bottom line, both from potential students as well as from potential business partnerships.
+Within the Higher-Ed industry, it’s becoming common knowledge that the quality of your Wi-Fi can directly impact your bottom line, both from potential students as well as from potential business partnerships.

-Expansion of Online and Hybrid Learning
+2. Expansion of Online Learning and Cloud-Based Applications